ORIGINAL CASE TITLE

 On September 20th, 2024, the Eighth Circuit issued the mandate, ending the case at the Eighth Circuit.

 In November, Keith Ellison petitioned the United States Supreme Court for a 59-day extension to the appeals period.
-If approved, this will give Ellison until January 17th, 2025 to file an expected appeal in this case.
+This was approved by Justice Kavanaugh.
+The State of Minnesota now has until January 17th,2025 to file their appeal.

 We are now waiting to see if Ellison will appeal to the United States Supreme Court.